vertica/VerticaPy/docs/source/contribution_guidelines_code_unit_tests.rst

 A fixture by the name of "schema_loader" has been defined in the conftest file that creates a schema with a random name.
 This schema is dropped at the end of the unit test.
 You are encouraged to make use of this fixture to name your models/datasets, if necessary.
-For example, the follwoing loads a dataset and gives it a name from the schema.
+For example, the following loads a dataset and gives it a name from the schema.

 .. code-block:: python